polimi-ispl/viola/README.md

 ### Requirements

-- **Matlab R2024a or later**: the tool has been developed with version R2024a.
+- **Matlab R2024a or later**: The tool has been developed with version R2024a.
-- **Matlab Audio Toolbox**: it enables the use of "audioPlugin" class and realted subclasses.
+- **Matlab Audio Toolbox**: Fundamental to access "audioPlugin" class and realted subclasses.
-- **Matlab Coder**: automatic C++ code generation and plugin deployment.
+- **Matlab Coder**: Automatic C++ code generation and plugin deployment.
-- **Supported C++ Coder**: more information about can be found at [Supported compilers](https://it.mathworks.com/support/requirements/supported-compilers.html).
+- **Supported C++ Coder**: More information about can be found at [Supported compilers](https://it.mathworks.com/support/requirements/supported-compilers.html).

 ---